Til-Weimann/witcher3-heightmaps/README.md

 6. Open the Console and also change the directionary to that folder.

-7. Find out what resolution the individual files are by looking at the size.
+7. Find out what resolution the individual files.

 8. We will now convert the raw image data to a readable format.
 To do this, enter this command in the console, set the resolution value and hit enter:
   **FOR /R %a IN (*.buffer) DO magick convert -size [RESOLUTION]x[RESOLUTION] -depth 16 -define quantum:format=unsigned gray:"%~a" "%~dpna.tiff"**